Chiburator/master-scheduler/README.md

         python3 master_scheduler.py -n_cooja 20 -flows "18,4;2,21;8,20;9,1;6,17;16,10" -tb "kiel" -with_cs -out "../meinTest.bin" -m_len 101 -p_etx -p_prr -p_sched

 3. MASTER will connect to node 8 as the __CPAN__ and node 7 as the __distributor node__.
 Once the Schedule is received, MASTER will upload the schedule automatically and keep two threads open to both nodes.
-Once the test is finished, MASTER will terminated.
+Once the test is finished, MASTER will be terminated.

 The threads are required since the testbed pipes the output of the nodes to a netcat server.
 If the output is not read, the pipe operator will drop the output after 64 KB.